the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 The term **image** is used to refer to the file object itself.

 (ch-style-figures-licence)=

+## Images sources

+To facilitate figures modification, the availability of images sources will be important to enable further editing.
+Original sources files need to be provided along with the final format (such as `jpg` or `png`) used by figures.

 ## Open licence

 Please ensure that you attribute the image files fairly and avoid files that are either restricted from reuse or lack reproduction permissions.